jamesjoshuahill/jamesjoshuahill.github.io/_posts/2014-12-09-everyday-thinking.md

 As long as I find these four vows relevant I will revisit them everyday.

-What do you do everyday?
+What do you think everyday?

 [Chobo-Ji podcast]: https://itunes.apple.com/podcast/chobo-jis-podcast/id78149892
 [Makers Academy]: http://www.makersacademy.com